sigven/pcgr/docs/output.md

 2. The contents of the VCF must be sorted correctly (i.e. according to chromosomal order and chromosomal position).
 This can be obtained by [vcftools](https://vcftools.github.io/perl_module.html#vcf-sort).
     * We recommend that the input VCF is compressed and indexed using [bgzip](http://www.htslib.org/doc/tabix.html) and [tabix](http://www.htslib.org/doc/tabix.html)
     * 'chr' must be stripped from the chromosome names

+#### Copy number segments

+The tab-separated values file with copy number aberrations __MUST__ contain the following four columns:
+  * _Chromosome_
+  * _Start_
+  * _End_
+  * _Segment_Mean_

+Here, _Chromosome_, _Start_, and _End_ denote the chromosomal segment (GRCh37), and _Segment_Mean_ denotes the log(2) ratio for a particular segment, which is a common output of somatic copy number alteration callers.
+Below shows the initial part of a copy number segment file that is formatted correctly according to PCGR's requirements:

+      Chromosome	Start	End	Segment_Mean
+      1	3218329	5782169	-0.0328
+      1	5782721	5782769	-1.9684
+      1	5785135	22937448 -0.0451

 ### Output - Interactive HTML report